-(1) Stock awards and option awards are reported at aggregate grant date fair value in the year granted, as determined in accordance with the provisions of FASB ASC Topic 718.
-For the assumptions used in valuing these awards for purposes of computing this expense for 2021 and 2020, please see Notes 14 and 15 of the Dave financial statements for the years ended December 31, 2021 and 2020 attached as Exhibit 99.1 to the Amended Current Report on Form 8-K filed with the SEC on March 25, 2022.
+(2) Stock awards and option awards are reported at aggregate grant date fair value in the year granted, as determined in accordance with the provisions of FASB ASC Topic 718.
+For the assumptions used in valuing these awards for purposes of computing this expense for 2022 and 2021, please see Note 18 of the consolidated financial statements that appear in our Annual Report on Form 10-K for the year ended December 31, 2022 filed with the SEC on March 13, 2023 and Note 14 of the Dave financial statements for the year ended December 31, 2021 attached as Exhibit 99.1 to the Amended Current Report on Form 8-K filed with the SEC on March 25, 2022.